-The time has come to explore your favourite topic.
-To all of you mighty beer drinkers (I know you are out there) listen up because this entry is made specifically for you to help you maximise your potential in Thai beer drinking badassery!
+The time has come to explore your favorite topic.
+To all of you mighty beer drinkers (I know you are out there) listen up because this entry is made specifically for you to help you maximize your potential in Thai beer-drinking professional.

-1. Open up your contacts list and ask your friends out for a beer.
+1. Ask your friends out for a beer.

-Where: /pay/ = to go, /kin beer/ = drink beer casually, /kan/ =when at the end of the sentence it means let’s go.
+- กัน /kan/ =when at the end of the sentence it means let’s go

 No one says SingHA!
 The only correct way to pronounce this beer brand is to simply say “Sing” and to cut out the “ha.”
 Simple.